Global & Emerging Markets Value Investing

 Accept that information asymmetry is normal-this is your alpha source, not a risk to avoid

 This module covered the academic framework.
-The real work is regional expertise-spending time in emerging markets, building relationships with local investors and management teams, and developing conviction in stories most investors haven't discovered yet.
+The real work is regional expertise.
+Spend time in emerging markets.
+Build relationships with local investors and management teams.
+Develop conviction in stories most investors have not discovered yet.

 Self-Practice Prompts